XiDsLab/svg-benchmark/Simulation/README.md

 # Simulation

-- 1.1 & 1.2 & 1.3_gener_refX.R Generate synthetic data based on three reference datasets.
+- 1.1 & 1.2 & 1.3_generation_refX.R Generate synthetic data based on three reference datasets.

 - reference Store reference real datasets for synthetic data generation.

+- Datasets Store 30 synthetic datasets.

 - results_summary.R Calculate statistics based on the results.

 ## Dependency
 The scripts in this repository are excuted in R (v4.3.1) and use the following R packages: